anand346/findissues/README.md

 # Welcome to FindIssues ✨👋

-**FindIssues** is a dynamic web application that lets you find the most recently created and unassigned issues Github issues across millions of GitHub repositories.
+**FindIssues** is a dynamic web application that lets you find the most recently created and unassigned Github issues across millions of GitHub repositories.
 This project helps open-source contributors in making their contributions more easier way.

 ## Table of Content